 To ensure good governance throughout the organization, we have systems in place that control how the company takes decisions, meets its legal obligations, and achieves its operational requirements.
 We have an ethical, values-driven culture in which issues are addressed swiftly and transparently.
 We do this through a culture based on dialogue, mutual respect, and integrity.

-We believe that we should operate responsibly through business ethics and a policy framework to build a sustainable organization.
-This benefits society and creates value for our shareholders and other stakeholders.
+We operate ethically and responsibly and leverage our policy framework to build a sustainable organization.
+This benefits society at large and creates value for our shareholders and other stakeholders.
 Good governance helps us attract and retain talent, manage costs, and build trust with employees, customers, patients, suppliers, and stakeholders.

-Oncopeptides is dedicated to operating in an ethical manner and have focused on strengthening our legal team in our continued efforts to mitigate risk.
-We are committed to our efforts as we develop the structures we need to ensure that we operate and grow our business responsibly and sustainably.
+Oncopeptides is dedicated to operating in an ethical manner and have focused on strengthening our capabilities to mitigate and manage risk.
+We continue our efforts to develop the structures we need to ensure that we operate and develop our business in a responsible and sustainable manner.